-In the earliest days of business computing, most computer usage involved recording transactions, like an order or invoice, and then fulfilling that order.
-While there were a few data models at the time, typically the data was stored on tape – using magnetic sections to store binary information in fixed-length chunks called records.
+Let’s take a quick trip back to the earliest days of business computing.
+Back then, most computer usage involved recording transactions, like an order or invoice, and then fulfilling that order.
+While there were a few data models at the time, people typically stored the data tape, using magnetic sections to store binary information in fixed-length chunks called records.

 If you wanted to store information about where someone lived in order to send a bill, then all of the fields about the address had to be kept in the same record.

-This meant that, instead of each record having to store the same information over and over again, you could create a table of bills and a table of addresses.
-Then the bill record could just point to the address record.
-This significantly reduced the amount of data needed to be captured, and the row in the referenced address table could then be said to be about the address being referenced.
+Using records and keys, you could create a table of bills and a table of addresses, instead of each record having to store the same information over and over again.
+Then the bill record could just point to the address record, significantly reducing the amount of data needed to be captured — and the row in the referenced address table could then be said to be about the address being referenced.

 Metadata for data is like labels for labels — it’s all about organization.